TrnsltLife/JiMEditor/Procedural/README.md

 - First playtesting
   - (DONE) Implement story generator basic skeleton that outputs a Scenario that can be clicked through in the Companion App
   - (DONE) Implement more interactions to StoryGenerator
-  - Implement first StoryTemplate to give flavor to the story (and fill in Objective details and StoryPoints with those)
+  - (DONE) Implement first StoryTemplate to give flavor to the story (and fill in Objective details and StoryPoints with those)
   - Implement Threat track generation
   - Implement monster activations and random terrain interactions
   - Lots of smaller TODO's that need to  be checked